mochi-hpc/mochi-doc/docs/source/warabi/02_basics.rst

    // Assuming you have a target handle warabi::TargetHandle target = /* ... */;

-   // Create a region
+   // Create a region with a fixed size (1 MB in this example) warabi::RegionID region_id;
-   warabi::RegionID region_id;
-   target.create(&region_id);
+   size_t region_size = 1024 * 1024;  // 1 MB
+   target.create(&region_id, region_size);

    std::cout << "Created region: " << region_id << std::endl;

-The :code:`create()` method returns a region ID, which is a unique identifier you'll use for all subsequent operations on this region.
+The :code:`create()` method takes a size parameter and returns a region ID, which is a unique identifier you'll use for all subsequent operations on this region.

+**Important**: Regions have a **fixed size** specified at creation time.
+They do not grow dynamically.
+Plan your region sizes accordingly.

 **Region IDs**: A :code:`warabi::RegionID` is an opaque identifier.
 You should treat it as a handle and not make assumptions about its internal structure.